redtoad/python-amazon-product-api/docs/source/advanced.rst

-Sometimes when developing or when it is foreseeable that the very same request will be sent over and over again, it might be better to cache API responses from Amazon for a short time in order to avoi going over you request limit.
+Sometimes when developing or when it is foreseeable that the very same request will be sent over and over again, it might be better to cache API responses from Amazon for a short time in order to avoid going over you request limit.